-Problem 1: Data strategy
+Issue 1: Data Strategy

-Problem 2: Technical Skills
+Issue 2: Technical Expertise

-The difference between the ones who will deliver and those who do not is very hard to recognize in the interviewing process.
-Inexperienced or good enough “data scientists, data / AI engineers” often lead to false starts, bad models that look good, and lots of wasted time and money… Because they might not be familiar enough with all the life cycle of a data science project: from data engineering, data processing, building ML models, MLops, building and deploying production-level applications.
-Many actual data scientists at organizations I saw focus only on building models, but are not familiar enough with the rest.
-Building a model is only 20% of the whole process… it’s no way near what you have to do for real-life AI/data science applications.
-You might have to have a data infrastructure in place, gather data, label it, process it, prepare the messy data for actionable insights, then you need to build the AI model, then deploy the model to production, update it, maintain it, monitor it, MLops that kind of things.
+Identifying the right talent who can deliver results versus those who cannot is a challenging task during the interview process.
+Inexperienced or merely adequate ‘data scientists’ or ‘AI engineers’ often lead to false starts, flawed models that appear effective, and considerable wastage of time and resources.
+This is primarily because they may not be sufficiently familiar with the lifecycle of a data science project, which includes data engineering, data processing, building ML models, MLops, and developing and deploying production-level applications.
+Many data scientists in organizations tend to focus solely on model building, neglecting the other aspects.
+Model building constitutes only 20% of the entire process; it’s just the tip of the iceberg when it comes to real-life AI/data science applications.
+You need to have a data infrastructure in place, collect and label data, process it, and prepare the messy data for actionable insights.
+You need to build the AI model, deploy it to production, update it, maintain it, monitor it, manage MLops, and so on.